-If the cylinder seal is dry, damaged, or not seated properly, air may bypass the cylinder piston and constantly exhaust out the SQE on the opposite end of the cylinder (often accompanied by an audible hissing sound).
+If the cylinder seal is dry, damaged, or not seated properly, air may bypass the cylinder piston and constantly exhaust out of the exhaust ports of the Router and Drill Solenoids. (often accompanied by an audible hissing sound).

 - 1. Un-plug or turn off both routers. - 2.
-Connect power and air to the machine, and turn the Power Switch ON. - 3.
-Place a piece of scrap wood against the Safety Buttons and depress the Foot Pedal to induce a stall during the router stroke. - Listen for constant hissing and feel for leaking air at the open barbs on the SQE valves (or at the exhaust ports of the Rout Solenoid and the Drill Solenoid).
-See Fig 21.
+Connect power and air to the machine, and turn the Power Switch ON.

+3. Place a piece of scrap wood against the Safety Buttons and depress the Foot Pedal to induce a stall during the router stroke.

+4. Listen for constant hissing and feel for leaking air at the exhaust ports of the Router Solenoid and the Drill Solenoid.
+See Fig 20a and 20b.

-- 5. Cycle the machine a few more times to see if the situation can be repeated. - 6.
+- 5. Turn power OFF then back ON to reset the machine. - 6.
+Cycle the machine a few more times to see if the situation can be repeated. - 7.
 If the stalled Drive Cylinder consistently leaks air, the cylinder must be replaced.